pmjones/AutoShell/README.md

 ```

 If you are following the [pds/skeleton](https://github.com/php-pds/skeleton)
-project directory structure, you can save this file as `bin/console.php`.
+project directory structure, you can save this console script in the `bin/`
+directory as `console.php` (or any other name you choose).

 ### Command Class